 Children can travel with you as a companion.
 Some buses have internal child seats appropriate for older children who do not require a booster or standard car seat.
 All youth ride for free on WTA buses.
-Children 10 and under must be accompanied.

 WTA does not provide car seats or booster seats.
-The child's parent or guardian is responsible for providing and using a car seat compatible with safety belts on our buses.
+The child's parent or guardian is responsible for providing them.
 Children must be secured in safety seats or wear safety belts appropriate to their age and weight.